combatwombat/monsterdon-replay/README.md

 - Fill config/config.php with your details, including domain name, hashtag, backstage credentials and tmdb.org api key
 - Create database, fill with config/schema.sql
 - Test worker: `php site/public/index.php save_toot`
     - This should save all toots and their media for the given hashtag, down to the beginning of Mastodon (or config.mastodon.oldestTootDateTime).
-Once that is done, it periodically checks for new toots.
+Once that is done, it periodically checks for new toots and also re-saves existing ones every few days, to cstch edits and deletions.

 ## Usage